chase-roohms/chase-roohms.github.io/src/content/blog/criteria-for-automation.md

 icon: "FaBalanceScale"
 ---

-One of my favorite quotes is from Twitter user [@zhuowei](https://x.com/zhuowei) - "Never spend 6 minutes doing something by hand when you can spend 6 hours failing to automate it."
-Automation has become such a pervasive buzzword in the IT industry that people no longer ask whether something *should* be automated—only whether it *can* be.
+One of my favorite quotes is from Twitter user [@zhuowei](https://x.com/zhuowei): "Never spend 6 minutes doing something by hand when you can spend 6 hours failing to automate it."
+Automation has become such a pervasive buzzword in the IT industry that people no longer ask whether something *should* be automated, only whether it *can* be.

 Let me walk you through two instances where I automated a process.
 One delivered real value, and the other missed the mark.